LIFE / CULTURE

 A screen shot of the statement issued by CFA on its website on May 21, 2026

-The Meizhou Hakka Football Club received an additional six-point deduction in the 2026 professional league standings and was fined 800,000 yuan ($111,000) for serious violation of regulations and discipline, according to the CFA.
+The Meizhou Hakka Football Club based in South China's Guangdong Province, now in the second division of Chinese professional league, received an additional six-point deduction in the 2026 league standings and was fined 800,000 yuan ($117,000) for other serious violation of regulations and discipline.

 The latest sanctions came after earlier disciplinary announcements made in September 2024 and January 2026.